Self Evident Truths about The Declaration of Independence

 Collectively, our treatment of American History has been deplorable long before standardized testing dealt its horrid blow to critical thinking.
 We treat biography with no meaningful distinction from fairy tales and our written artifacts are revered with all the care of a Hallmark card, if that.
 I’m not claiming to be surprised by the ease with which the Declaration of Independence is marketed with contempt for the truth, but I sure hope that what should be self-evident truths about our country’s secular status can get something close to equal time with the downright lies about our national origins.

-2 thoughts on “Self Evident Truths about The Declaration of Independence”
+2 responses to “Self Evident Truths about The Declaration of Independence”

 1. Thank you for your accurate observation, Bernard.
 While “hijacking” the Declaration of Independence is a frequent sport across the political landscape, what seems to me the most egregious misrepresentation comes from those whose intentions are anything but non-secular.
 To hold up the Declaration as evidence this nation was intended for exclusive rule by and for one faith contradicts both fact and logic.